gustavodiel/monet-backend/README.md

 2. It has no Rails basic configuration (no CORS, no SSL, no CSRF, etc)
 3. It has no tests :eyes:
 4. The commits are a total mess :sweat_smile:
+5. It has not yer been tested on real life.

 ## Cool things about it